davedx/sublime-text-browserify/README.md

     cd PACKAGE_PATH
     git clone https://github.com/davedx/sublime-text-browserify.git

+# Contributing

+I would love somebody to take a look at #1 - implement automatic require of undefined symbols in the current file.
+I think this part needs to actually parse the JS somehow to find those symbols, then find the correct require path from the build file, so it's a significant time investment.
+It would be a killer feature for the plugin, though!

 # Updating

 If you are using Package Control, updating will be automatic and you don't have to worry about it.